 Any surgery has a risk of complications.

-The American Society of Plastic Surgeons urges patients to seek medical attention at once if they notice any of the following symptoms during or shortly after surgery:
+The American Society of Plastic Surgeons urges people to seek medical attention at once if they notice any of the following symptoms during or shortly after surgery:

 Any decision to go ahead with cosmetic surgery should first be discussed with a primary health care provider, such as a family doctor.